 Humanistic principles shape our care work:

 The St. Leonhard day care centre is a facility for planning and organising needs-based care for children, which increasingly enables the development of an independent and distinctive personality/self-efficacy.
 Parents are encouraged to ensure that their child develops increasingly positive life skills.
+The board members plan and organise resources so that the required quality of care can be provided.
+The management of the centre is supported in its leadership role by the board members and board meetings.

 At the St. Leonhard day care centre, the focus is on the child and their desire for selffulfilment (autonomy) and to be a recognised member of the community.